David-Lor/GTAV-SimpleGangWar/README.md

 	- `offensive`: focus on attacking the enemy team
 	- `suicidal`: more aggresive attack
 	- _stationary & suicidal seem to take no effect, so is better to stick to just **defensive** and **offensive**_
+- `CombatRange`: how far or close the peds will fight against their enemies.
+This might not have a huge difference, depending on the scenario.
+One of following:
+	- `near`
+	- `medium`
+	- `far`
 - `MaxPeds`: maximum alive peds on the team (if not specified, the MaxPedsPerTeam setting will be used)

 ## SETTINGS